Everything You Wanted to Know About the Harpy Eagle

 - The five-inch talons of the Harpy are the size of a bear claw.

-- A Harpy female can fly with prey up to their body weight (20 lbs).
+- A female Harpy Eagle can fly with prey up to their body weight (20 lbs).

 - They have been known to live for up to forty years in captivity.

-- The Harpy can fly up to 50 mph.
+- The Harpy can fly up to fifty miles per hour.

 - The Harpy Eagle is considered to be the largest eagle in the America’s and the second largest eagle in the world behind the Philippine Eagle.